What is radon and why is it dangerous?

 How do I test my home?

-To test your home for radon, you can buy a radon test kit from a home improvement store, hire a certified radon measurement specialist, or call the Massachusetts Radon Hotline at (800) 723-6695 for assistance.
+To test your home for radon, you can buy a radon test kit from a home improvement store, hire a certified radon measurement specialist, or if you are a homeowner or renter who would like to test your home for the first time, call the Massachusetts radon information line at (800) 723-6695 for a free test kit during the heating season (November through March).
 Visit www.mass.gov/radon to see the fact sheet “Testing Your Home for Radon.”

 Winter is the best time to test your home because windows and doors are closed and the heating system is on.
 If you test the home in the summer and get a low number, test again in winter.
 Radon levels can change with the season.
 If the home already has a radon mitigation system in place, it is important to test whether or not the system is working and reducing radon levels.